 Souvenirs are always a topic of debate amongst tourists.
 How many time have you found yourself wondering through the airport, 30min before the flight, trying to find something more interesting of that trash keyring or ugly t-shirt?
 Me: lots of times.

-Here's list of 5 original souvenirs to take home from Bologna that will make your friends gasp.
+Here's a list of 5 original souvenirs to take home from Bologna that will make your friends gasp.

 1. Lucio Dalla's vinyl